zahidr/zahidr/README.md

 - 👋 Hi, I’m zahid
 - 👀 My workspace is Application Developer, working with
 -   paradigms , frameworks & Application Generators to achieve Rapid Application Development.
-- 🌱 Current Objective is to develop muscle memory in REACT.
+- 🌱 Current focus is REACT with an Objective to develop muscle memory in it.
--  React is all about composition that is why I am so it.
+-  React is all about composition that is why I love it.
--  This Github is mainly a collection of React prototypes, I can use as reference to
+-  This Github is a collection of React prototypes, I can use as reference to
--  implement frontend solutions for any project aswell as a few samples frameworks I am interested.
+-  implement frontend solutions for any project.
+My interest go beyond React front end development,
--   Java Microprofile,ROS (Robot Operating System) ,
+-  two of which are Java Microprofile,ROS (Robot Operating System) ,
 -  Further details of my skills & aspirations,interests and experiencies can be found at
 -  www.backbutton.org
 - 💞️ I’m looking to collaborate on e-commerce projects as ReactJS frontend developer
--   bring priceless commercial experience and can set any project on the right.
+-   bringing priceless commercial experience to the table and can offer guidance if needed on a consultancy level.
 - 📫 I can be reached at zahidr1000@gmail.com

 <!---